Thanatisia/SharedSpace/Docs/Docker/Guides/docker.md

 + build [path-to-build] : Build a container/image recipe found in the specified path
 + images : To list all available Docker images on your host
 + info : To get information about docker
-+ network {options} : Display Network Information
++ network {options} : Display Network Information and Handle Docker networks
 	- Options
-		+ create {arguments} [bridge-templates] [new-bridge-name] : To create a new bridge network by using existing networks as templates.
+		+ create {options} {bridge-templates} [new-bridge-name] : To create a new bridge network by using existing networks as templates.
 Using user-defined bridge networks allows the user to control which containers can communicate with each other and containers can be connected to multiple networks at the same time
-			- Arguments
+			- Options
 				+ --driver : Create bridge network
 		+ ls : List the networks
 		+ inspect [network interface] : See information about the specified network